albeitreluctantly/react-native-theme-factory/README.md

 <h2>Reaction to changes</h2>
 To make component react to theme changes you can use different ways:

-If you use theme through 'useTheme' or 'withTheme', it's okay and you dont have to do anything else.
+<h3>If you use theme through 'useTheme' or 'withTheme', it's okay and you dont have to do anything else.</h3>

 If you use config directly or you use stylesheet you must use either 'withTheme' or 'useTheme' to make component react to changes.
 Here are the examples: